avnikolaou/ordereze/README.md

 * Navigate to the root of the project
 * Run `npm install` to install all the required libraries.
 * Run `npm run start` to start the development server.
 The project is now available localhost:3000

+I am pleased to answer any additional questions you may have.
+Thank you for taking the time to go over my application.
+Looking forward to hearing from you.